-The real Living Wage, in contrast, is a non-legally binding wage that’s based on the cost of living.
-The real Living Wage is voluntarily paid by almost 9000 employers in the UK.
+The real Living Wage in the UK, in contrast, is a non-legally binding wage that’s based on the cost of living.
+The real Living Wage is voluntarily paid by 15,000 employers in the UK.
 It aims to be a wage that meets employees everyday needs, covering workers’ realistic cost of living.
-Employers who pay the real Living Wage are deemed to go ‘above and beyond’ for their employees.
+Employers who pay the real Living Wage in the UK are deemed to go ‘above and beyond’ for their employees.

-The National Minimal Wage Act received Royal Assent on 31st July 1998 and passed into Law under the Labour Government.
-It took effect on 1st April 1999 and was seen as an implementation of one of the Labour Party’s flagship policies from the 1997 General Election campaign.
+The National Minimal Wage Act received Royal Assent on 31st July 1998 and passed into Law under the Labour Government, taking effect on 1st April 1999.
+It was seen as an implementation of one of the Labour Party’s flagship policies from the 1997 General Election campaign.
 It sought to introduce a minimum wage across the UK, in an effort to combat poverty.

 Upon implementation in 1999, the national Minimal Wage was £3.60 per hour for employees over 22 years of age and £3.00 for those under 22.
 The national Minimum Wage increased annually on 1st October each year, reaching £6.70 for employees over 21 years of age by October 2015.

 On 1st April 2016, the national Living Wage was introduced and applied to all employees over 25 years of age.
-This age limit has now been reduced to employees over 23 years old.
-In 2016, the national Living Wage was £7.20 and has seen sustained increase to the figure of £9.50 per hour which will apply from April 2022.
+This age limit has now been reduced to employees over 21 years old.
+In 2016, the national Living Wage was £7.20 and has seen sustained increase to the figure of £11.44 per hour which applied from 1st April 2024.
 The national Living Wage increases annually in April.

 The real Living Wage was introduced in April 2016.
 Employers can voluntarily pay the real Living Wage to their employees.